 However, few studies have explored whether early life events might also affect telomere length.

-Researchers from the University of Washington, led by Dan Eisenberg, assistant professor of anthropology at the university, set out to examine the link between blood telomere length (BTL) and infectious diseases.
+Researchers from the University of Washington, led by Dan Eisenberg, assistant professor of anthropology at the university,

 The study was published in the American Journal of Human Biology.